thoth-station/adviser/docs/source/pseudonyms.rst

   or they result in too many new states.
 This has significant performance impact in the resolution process.

-Each pseudonym is uniquely identified by ``Pseudonym.PACKAGE_NAME`` string that corresponds to the package name for which the pipeline unit should be called.
+Each pseudonym is uniquely identified by ``unit_instance.configuration["package_name"]`` string derived out ``Pseudonym.CONFIGURATION_DEFAULT["package_name"]`` that corresponds to the package name for which the pipeline unit should be called.
 This is an optimization to the resolution process.

 Main usage
 ==========